krobelus/rate-experiments/README.md

 SAT Solving
 -----------

-SAT solvers work on formulas in conjunctive normal form (CNF), conjunctions of clauses, where a clause is a disjunction of literals.
-A clause is satisfied by $I$ if any one literal in the clause is satisfied by $I$.
-A CNF formula is satisified by an assignment $I$ if each of its clauses is satisfied by $I$.
+SAT solvers work on formulas in conjunctive normal form (CNF), conjunctions of clauses.
+A clause is satisfied by an assignment $I$ if any one literal in the clause is satisfied by $I$.
+A CNF formula is satisified by $I$ if each of its clauses is satisfied by $I$.
 An assignment that satisfies a formula is called a model for that formula.

 A formula is satisfiable if there exists a model for it.
 A SAT solver takes as input a formula and finds a single model if the formula is satisfiable.
 Otherwise, the solver can provide a proof that the formula is unsatisfiable.

-While searching for a model, a solver builds up a (partial) assignment which we usually call trail.
-Note that it includes the order in which the literals where added.
+While searching for a model, a solver builds up a (partial) assignment and records a order in which the literals where assigned and *reason clause* for each assigned literal.
+We call this data structure the trail.

-DPLL-style SAT solvers alternate between simplifying the formula and adding assumptions to the assignment when the formula cannot be simplified further.
-For checking of proofs of unsatisfiability we need only consider the assignments at decision level zero, that is, literals that were assigned because of simplification of the formula without assumptions.
+DPLL-style SAT solvers search through the space all possible assignments.
+They make assumptions, adding literals to the trail that might be part of a satisfying assignment.
+The search space is greatly reduced by formula simplification, such as unit propagation which will be introduced in the next subsection.
+Such simplifications prune assignments that are definitely unsatisfiable, by adding literals to the trail.
+These literals are said to be forced, because they, unlike assumptions, are necessarily satisfied in any model that extends the current trail.
+If simplifications are done on a trail without any assumptions, the assignment is the set of top-level forced literals, the set of literals that are part of any model.
+These are essential for a checker as we will see later.

-Most modern SAT solvers implement Conflict Driven Clause Learning (CDCL) where they learn clauses based on conflicts stemming from unsuccessful assumptions.
+Most modern SAT solvers implement Conflict Driven Clause Learning (CDCL) where they learn clauses based on conflicts stemming from assumptions that render the formula unsatisfiable.
 These clauses are added to the formula until a top-level conflict (without any assumptions) is derived eventually if the formula is unsatisfiable.
 Clauses that are not used to derive conflicts are deleted regularly to avoid